Language selection

 On this page

-Telecommunications operators are the first person a caller speaks to when calling 911 or requesting police assistance.
-Operators have to keep callers calm during emergencies to gather as much information as possible and help ensure both public and officer safety.
+A 9‑1‑1 Police Dispatcher is the first person a caller speaks to when calling 9‑1‑1 or requesting police assistance.
+Police dispatchers keep callers calm during emergencies to gather as much information as possible and help ensure the safety of both the public and police officers.
 Their role is critical to the delivery of RCMP police services.

-Our approximately 1,000 RCMP telecommunications operators are lifelines for RCMP officers across the country.
+Over 1,000 police dispatchers serve as the critical link between RCMP officers and the communities they protect across the country.
 They provide the ever-changing information officers need to do their work.

-If you're ready for a meaningful career where you can make a real difference in the lives of others, and contribute to keeping Canadians safe — this is the career for you!
+If you're ready for a meaningful career where you can make a difference in the lives of others and contribute to keeping Canadians safe — this is the career for you!

-• answer public calls for police and emergency help
+• answer calls from the public for police and emergency help

 • analyze and provide information to police officers